 And I looked, and behold, sinews were on them, and flesh grew and skin covered them; but there was no breath in them.Ezekiel 37:8(NASB)

-This vision speaks of Israel's future restoration to the promised land, but shows that their return to the Lord will be established in a number of stages, which will culminate with them being fully and finally returned into unbroken fellowship with the God of their forefathers.
-But first they must be spiritually enlivened, when the Holy Spirit of God breathes the breath of new life into their cold, dead hearts - by their faith in Christ.
+This vision speaks of Israel's future restoration to the promised land, but shows that their return to the Lord will be established in a number of stages culminating with them being fully and finally returned into unbroken fellowship with the God of their forefathers.
+But first, they must be spiritually enlivened when the Holy Spirit of God breathes the breath of new life into their cold, dead hearts - by their faith in Christ.

-The New Covenant promised to Israel was cut two thousand years ago - through the shed blood of Jesus Christ.
-And although the church are its beneficiaries, and have been made ministers of the New Covenant, it will be finally ratified and fully implemented when the scattered bones of God's chosen people are restored... physically and spiritually.
-This can only happen when the scales of unbelief fall from Israel's eyes and the whole nation acknowledge Jesus as Messiah and Lord.
+The New Covenant promised to Israel was cut two thousand years ago through the shed blood of Jesus Christ.
+And although the church is the current beneficiary, and Christians have been made ministers of the New Covenant, it will be finally ratified and fully implemented when the scattered bones of God's chosen people are restored... physically and spiritually.
+This can only happen when the scales of unbelief fall from Israel's eyes and the whole nation acknowledges Jesus as Messiah and Lord.

-Having been absent from their land for 2000 years, God in His grace allowed many of His scattered people to return to their homeland.. but they returned in unbelief, and for 70 years have remained lifeless - spiritually dead in their sin and estranged from their God.
-Today they are like the lifeless, human bones Ezekiel saw in his vision when he was asked by God - "Can these bones live?" and was instructed to prophesy over them.
+Having been absent from their land for 2000 years, God in His grace allowed many of His scattered people to return to their homeland... but they returned in unbelief and for over 70 years have remained lifeless - spiritually dead in their sin and estranged from their God.
+Today they are like the lifeless, human bones Ezekiel saw in his vision when he was asked by God, "Can these bones live?" and was instructed to prophesy over them.

-The nation of Israel may have been born in a day in 1948, and they may have developed some 'sinuses', grown some 'flesh' and been covered with skin - but they remain a stillborn nation, estranged from God.
-Although a form of physical restoration has occurred, there will be no spiritual renewal until they finally acknowledge their sin, recognise their Messiah and they cry out to Him, "hosanna!! save us!!"
+The nation of Israel may have been born in a day in 1948 and they may have developed some 'sinews', grown some 'flesh', and been covered with skin - but they remain a stillborn nation, estranged from God.
+Although a form of physical restoration has occurred, there will be no spiritual renewal until they finally acknowledge their sin, recognise their Messiah, and they cry out to Him, "Hosanna!!
+Save us!!"
 And this will take place at the end of the coming time of Jacob's trouble.

-Heavenly Father, I marvel at the wonderful way that You have kept a faithful watch over Your people Israel and returned many back to their land, despite their continuing unbelief and spiritual poverty.
-It is wonderful to see the way You have guarded them through centuries of time and to know that a day is coming when they will not only be physically restored to their promised land and permenantly settled, there but will be spiritually enlivened by faith in Christ, and have their New Covenant fully ratified, when Jesus is crowned as King and hailed as Lord.
-Thank You that I too have been made spiritually alive, by faith in Christ and am a minister of the new and better covenant that was cut at Calvary.
-Thank You that Your promises to both Israel and the Church are "yes" and "amen", in Christ Jesus, my Lord - in Whose name I pray, AMEN.
+Heavenly Father, I marvel at the wonderful way that You have kept a faithful watch over Your people, Israel, and returned many back to their land, despite their continuing unbelief and spiritual poverty.
+It is wonderful to see the way You have guarded them through centuries of time and to know that a day is coming when they will not only be physically restored to their promised land and permanently settled there, but will be spiritually enlivened by faith in Christ, and have their New Covenant fully ratified, when Jesus is crowned as King and hailed as Lord.
+Thank You that I too have been made spiritually alive by faith in Christ and am a minister of the new and better covenant that was cut at Calvary.
+Thank You that Your promises to both Israel and the Church are 'yes' and 'amen' in Christ Jesus my Lord, in Whose name I pray, AMEN.